marly-ai/marly/README.md

 🔍 Multi-Schema Support: Extract data based on multiple predefined schemas from a variety of document types, without needing a vector database or specifying page numbers.
 Flexibly tailor your extraction to meet your specific needs.

-🔄 Built-in Caching for Speed: With built-in caching, previously extracted schemas can be instantly retrieved, enabling rapid repeat extractions without having to reprocess the original documents.
+🔄 Built-in Caching: With built-in caching, previously extracted schemas can be instantly retrieved, enabling rapid repeat extractions without having to reprocess the original documents.

 🚫 No Vendor Lock-In: Enjoy complete flexibility with your choice of model provider.
 Whether using open-source or closed-source models, you're never tied to a specific vendor, ensuring full control.